Axway/open-banking-docs/content/en/docs/Overview/solution.md

 The Infrastructure building block brings together Axway's product set to power the solution.

+#### Amplify Integration

+The Amplify Integration provides access to and protection for your APIs using Axway's industry leading technology.
+Amplify Integration is a low-code or no-code integration platform that solves simple to complex enterprise integration use cases and patterns. ​Primary use cases​ are application integration, data integration and API-fication (getting apps to talk to each other via application programming interfaces).

-{{% alert title="Note" color="primary" %}} For more information on any of these products refer to the [Axway Documentation Portal](https://docs.axway.com/).{{% /alert %}}
+{{% alert title="Note" color="primary" %}} For more information on Amplify Integration refer to the [Axway Documentation Portal](https://docs.axway.com/bundle/amplify_integration/page/amplify_integration_guide.html).{{% /alert %}}

-#### API Gateway

-The API Gateway provides access to and protection for your APIs using Axway's industry leading technology.

 #### Consent management

-Our Consent Management solution is delivered using the [Cloudentity Open Banking Kit](https://cloudentity.com/open-banking/).
+Our Consent Management solution is built on top of Amplify Integration.
 This provides:

 * The means to couple consent with the authentication, authorization, and access control to ensure that Data Recipient Applications can access only the information to which they are entitled, and nothing more.
+* An administration view for your organization that allows you to search and manage your customers' consents.
 * An overview for your customers that allows them to browse and revoke consents for Data Recipient Applications.
-* An administration view for your organization that allows you to search and manage your customers' consents.

 Note that in some markets Consent Management must happen at the Data Recipient App and consent dashboards are prohibited.